books

 “Based on an impressive battery of original field experiments and surveys, this work holds a powerful message: bias and discrimination against Muslim immigrants are widespread and persistent in Europe.
 Native Bias shows that these shortcomings can be overcome by shared civic norms and identities.”― Christian Joppke, University of Bern

-Severed Connections: How Intraparty Politics Erodes Representation in Kenya and Beyond
+Severed Connections: How Intraparty Politics Erodes Representation in Democratic Africa

 More Information